browserengineering/book/book/scheduling.md

 ```

 This runs `callback` one second from now on a new Python thread.
-Simple, but it's going to be a little tricky to use `Timer` to
+Simple!
+But it's going to be a little tricky to use `Timer` to
 implement `setTimeout` because multiple threads will be involved.

 As with `addEventListener` in [Chapter 9](scripts.md#event-handling),